jdubois/azure-native-spring-function/README.md

 To check if Azure is correctly set up, login using the CLI by running `az login`.

+## [Optional] Visual Studio Codespaces support

+You can open this project directly using [Visual Studio Codespaces](https://visualstudio.microsoft.com/services/visual-studio-codespaces/?WT.mc_id=github-social-judubois).

+This uses the [jdubois-codespaces Docker image](https://github.com/jdubois/jdubois-codespaces) and will install GraalVM automatically in a post-installation script.

+Within this environment, you will be able to:

+- Build the application natively using GraalVM, by running `./build.sh`.
+The executable file will be in the `target/function` directory.
+- Build and run the application using the JVM, either by running it directly from Visual Studio Code, or by running `./mvnw spring-boot:run`.

 ## Fork this repository

 All compilation and deployment will be done using GitHub Actions, so you need your own repository for this.